Sega Genesis Classics, reviewed: My childhood's back, but not on Switch

-I take my retro Sega games seriously, and so I'm really very pleasantly surprised about the new Sega Genesis Classics compilation: it's everything I remember.
+I take my retro Sega games seriously, and so I'm really very pleasantly surprised with the new Sega Genesis Classics compilation for Xbox One and PlayStation 4.
+It's everything I remember.

-Sega's teased old-school players over the years with compilations that come and go: the Sonic's Ultimate Genesis Collection back in 2009 was brilliant, with 48 games and few compromises.
+Sega has teased old-school players over the years with compilations that come and go: Sonic's Ultimate Genesis Collection back in 2009 was brilliant, with 48 games and few compromises.

-I snuggled back on my sofa and fired up this new collection on an Xbox One -- the collection, already on Steam, has a release date of May 29 and will also be available on the PlayStation 4, but not the Nintendo Switch -- and, so far, the games I've played have been as smooth as I remembered.
+I snuggled back on my sofa and fired up this new collection on an Xbox One -- the collection, which is already on Steam for PC, has a release date of May 29 and will also be available on the PS4, but not the Nintendo Switch.
+It costs $30.
+(In the UK and Australia, where it's called Sega Mega Drive Classics, it costs £25 or AU$50 respectively.)
+And, so far, the games I've played have been as smooth as I remembered.

 New games: Alien Soldier, Bio-Hazard Battle, Columns III: Revenge of Columns, Crack Down, Galaxy Force II, Gunstar Heroes, Landstalker, Light Crusader, Shadow Dancer: The Secret of Shinobi, Space Harrier 2, Sword of Vermilion, The Revenge of Shinobi, Toejam & Earl, Toejam & Earl in Panic on Funkotron, Virtua Fighter 2, Wonder Boy III: Monster Lair, Wonder Boy in Monster World

-Missing games from the 2009 version: Ecco the Dolphin, Ecco: The Tides of Time, Sonic 3, Sonic & Knuckles, and the unlockable extras (arcade Alien Syndrome, Altered Beast, Congo Bongo, Fantasy Zone, Shinobi, Space Harrier and Zaxxon, and Master System versions of Phantasy Star and Golden Axe Warrior).
+Missing games that were on the 2009 version: Ecco the Dolphin, Ecco: The Tides of Time, Sonic 3, Sonic & Knuckles, and the unlockable extras (arcade Alien Syndrome, Altered Beast, Congo Bongo, Fantasy Zone, Shinobi, Space Harrier and Zaxxon, and Master System versions of Phantasy Star and Golden Axe Warrior).

 Do you care more about Ecco, or Wonder Boy?
 Do you prefer more Sonic games, or are you glad that Toejam and Earl are back?
 I think the new collection's better, but it's a bit sad to see trade-offs.
 Can't I have everything?